kd3n1z/simple-unity-notifications/README.md

 -   <code>fireDateTime</code> (DateTime): The date and time at which the notification should trigger.
 -   <code>fireTimestamp</code> (long): A **UTC Unix timestamp (in seconds)** specifying when the notification should trigger.
     > Use <code>NotificationsManager.GetCurrentTimestamp()</code> to obtain the current time in UTC for accurate scheduling.
+-   <code>androidSmallIcon</code> (string, optional): Specifies the small icon for the notification, overriding the default set in initialization.
+-   <code>androidLargeIcon</code> (string, optional): Specifies the large icon for the notification, overriding the default set in initialization.

 > [!IMPORTANT]
 > The <code>uniqueId</code> parameter is used to override existing notifications.
 If a notification with the same <code>uniqueId</code> already exists, it will be updated with the new details.
 Ensure that you use a unique ID for each notification unless you intend to replace an existing one.